R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - The optional clause `Runas` controls the target user and group **sudo** will run the `Command` as.
 It determines which combinations of `-u` and `-g` will be valid with **sudo**.
 In its absence, the assumed identity will be *superuser*, i.e. `root`.
 - It is possible to fine-grain the permissions to an incredible detail.
 For more information, check the **man** page at `man 5 sudoers` (paying special attention to the **Runas_Spec** section).

+The project does not instruct us to tamper with the **sudo** specifications.
+If fact, the two active in `/etc/sudoers` remain

+		# User privilege specification
+		root	ALL=(ALL:ALL) ALL

+		# Allow members of group sudo to execute any command
+		%sudo	ALL=(ALL:ALL) ALL

-Type the following lines into the new file:
+But we are instructed to tweak its configuration.
+Type the following lines into the new config file:
 		Defaults	badpass_message="Prueba otra vez, bobo" (§)
 		Defaults	log_input, log_output
 		Defaults	iolog_dir="/var/log/sudo/"